 Tampa Police is rolling out a new program to better protect your home and loved ones by using your home surveillance cameras.

-Project REC, or Register Every Camera, helps give officers the information they need to catch criminals faster.
+Project REC, or Record Every Camera, helps give officers the information they need to catch criminals faster.

 "Catching a criminal on camera is one of the best pieces of evidence for solving crimes," said Tampa Police Chief Eric Ward, in a flyer handed out to residents in Tampa Heights late Thursday.
 "Project REC places extra eyes in our neighborhoods that will help solve more crimes, while creating even less opportunities for criminals to avoid being captured..."